nguyentbanh/Crunchy/README.md

-# Crunchy.js: a fork of Deathspike/CrunchyRoll.js
+# Crunchy: a fork of Deathspike/CrunchyRoll.js

 *Crunchy.js* is capable of downloading *anime* episodes from the popular *CrunchyRoll* streaming service.
 An episode is stored in the original video format (often H.264 in a MP4 container) and the configured subtitle format (ASS or SRT).The two output files are then merged into a single MKV file.